Category:

 Best Features

-• AI Playbooks: Create review playbooks from your own templates to keep contract review consistent and fast.
+• AI Playbooks: Create review playbooks from your templates → ensures consistent reviews across the team, making it 5-10x faster and improving compliance.

 Pros